richardmorrey/flap/README.md

 Note this package has limited but useful and valid test coverage.
 Use "go test" to invoke.

 ### cmd/flapmodel/
 This is a modelling tool for build and running different models using pkg/model and pkg/flap.
-It is the best starting point for anyone - please someone ;) - interested in FLAP.
-It has command-line help and a fully documented default configuration file: cmd/flapmodel/config.yaml.
+It is the best starting point for anyone interested in FLAP.
+See Getting Started.

 ### configs/
 Contained example and documented configuration files to use with flapmodel.
+See Getting Started.

 ### website/
-This contains all the website content with more material including a summary of key modelling findings: http://www.flapyourarms.org .
+This contains all the website content published to http://www.flapyourarms.org .